 On November 1, 2004, we closed on the second amendment to our restated senior bank credit facility.
 The amended facility includes a \$60,000 revolving credit facility and a \$55,000 term debt facility.
 The revolving credit facility is secured by all assets of the Company and may be used for borrowings or letters of credit.
 On October 30, 2005, borrowings under the revolving credit facility and term debt facility were \$13,397 and \$47,667, respectively.
 At October 30, 2005, we had \$6,420 in letters of credit outstanding, leaving approximately \$40,580 available for additional borrowings or letters of credit.
 Borrowings under the credit facility were utilized to fund the cash requirements of the Jillian's transaction (Note 3), and the costs related to the amended facility.
-Borrowings on the credit facility bear interest at a floating rate based upon the bank's prime interest rate (6.75 percent at October 30, 2005) or, at our option, the applicable EuroDollar rate (4.12 percent at October 30, 2005), plus a margin, in either case, based upon financial performance, as prescribed in the amended facility.
-The interest rate on the credit facility at October 30, 2005 was 6.37 percent.
+Borrowings on the credit facility bear interest at a floating rate based upon the bank's prime interest rate (6.75 percent at October 30, 2005) or, at our option, the applicable EuroDollar rate (4.12 percent at October 30, 2005 was 6.37 percent.
 The amended facility has certain financial covenants including a maximum leverage ratio, a minimum fixed charge coverage ratio, a minimum consolidated tangible net worth ratio and maximum permitted capital expenditures.
 Any outstanding borrowings under the revolving credit facility are due at maturity on November 1, 2009.
 Borrowings under the term debt facility are repayable in 20 consecutive quarterly payments starting at \$1,800 and increasing each calendar year, with the final payment due on November 1, 2009.